 We are a family Club and we want our members and friends to feel supported and safe.
 We would like to encourage you to join us and share this message online, remember to use #WorldMentalHealthDay

 1 in 4 people in the UK experience a mental illness every year (Time to Change 2019).
-Just like physical conditions mental health problems are treatable and deserve care, however, many don’t access help because of the stigmas attached to having a mental illness.
+Just like physical conditions mental health problems are treatable, however unlike physical conditions, many don’t access help because of the stigmas attached to them.

-As with any physical illness, unless you open up and share what is going on with your mental health, no one can give you the treatment or care you need.
-60% of people with a mental health problem wait over a year to begin to tell people close to them due to stigma attached to having a mental illness, however (Time to Change 2019).
+Unless you open up and share what is going on with your mental health, no one can give you the treatment or care you need.
+However, 60% of people with a mental health problem wait over a year to begin to tell people close to them due to stigma attached to having a mental illness (Time to Change 2019).

 We need to remove the stigma around mental health so that people are able to be as open about their mental health conditions as they are about having the flu, so they can receive the treatment and care they need, now!